 Course Details

-This online, live Introduction to Psychology course for high school homeschoolers will provide students with an introduction to the field of psychology.
+This online, asynchronous Introduction to Psychology course for high school homeschoolers will provide students with an introduction to the field of psychology.
 We will explore the past, present, and future of this ever-expanding discipline.
 Key areas of study include: the history of the development of psychology, research method, biological and neurological bases of behavior, sensation and perception, states of consciousness, cognition, memory, learning, motivation, emotion, development across the lifespan, personality, abnormal psychology, treatment of psychological disorders and social psychology.
 The course meets the US National Standards for High School Psychology Curricula as written by the American Psychological Association (http://www.apa.org/education/k12/national-standards.aspx).

 Format